BatoolBtoush/data-structures-and-algorithms/hashmap-left-join/README.md

 <br>

 ## **Challenge**
-Youre' asked to write a function that LEFT JOINs two hashmaps into a single data structure, it could be anything you want.
+You're asked to write a function that LEFT JOINs two hashmaps into a single data structure, it could be anything you want.

 **Input:** two hash maps